 6. Set the permissions level to Create Ads.

 Your influencer’s Instagram account and Facebook page are now ready for whitelisting!

-You’re set up for whitelisting, now what?
+You’re set up for influencer whitelisting, now what?

-Tips for maximizing whitelisted content
+Tips for maximizing the impact of whitelisted content

 Your influencer’s Instagram account and Facebook page will be visible in your own Facebook Business Manager.
 You can now start to create ads and build custom audiences via their Facebook page or Instagram account.

 Running ads through influencer whitelisting is a great way to promote an influencer’s 5-star review of your product.
 You can create an ad using a clip from their review video, or reshare photos of them using your product with a quote about how much they love it.
 Using a tool such as Plai can help you build better ads thanks to insights on analytics and content trends in your niche for more precise targeting.

 Using influencer whitelisting to target custom audiences will help you to reach new audiences, including people outside your influencer’s followers.
 Creating lookalike audiences will help you to reach a high volume of relevant social media users, who share the same interests as your influencer’s organic audience.